-As a school psychologist you will be a vanguard in keeping our children safe, supporting students and teachers in meeting academic standards, helping students with disabilities and providing a nurturing space for all children who are experiencing difficulty in other parts of their lives.
+As a school psychologist you will be a vanguard in supporting students and teachers in meeting academic standards, helping students with disabilities navigate their experience, and providing a nurturing space for all children who are experiencing difficulty in other parts of their lives.

-In the rapidly changing world of K-12 education, the demand for school psychologists and the support they offer students and teachers has never been greater.
-That’s why Seattle University’s College of Education dedicates itself to educating and empowering the next generation of educational leaders.
-Our School Psychology program is designed specifically to support you amidst today’s great challenges in educational environments.
+In the rapidly changing world of K-12 education, the demand for school psychologists has never been greater.
+That is why Seattle University’s College of Education dedicates itself to educating and empowering the next generation of educational leaders.
+Our School Psychology program is designed specifically to prepare you to take on the challenges within educational environments.

 In our recent accreditation, the National Association of School Psychologists noted how professional ethics are infused throughout our philosophy and content of our program.
 Learn More.

 Congratulations to School Psychology Faculty Dr. Ashli Tyre and Dr. Jason Parkin who released their book Facilitating Effective Communication in School-Based Meetings.